Vice President, United States

-Beth Lowell is Oceana’s Deputy Vice President for U.S. Campaigns.
+Beth Lowell is Oceana’s Vice President for the United States.
 In this role, Lowell oversees Oceana’s campaigns to stop the expansion of offshore drilling, ban the trade of shark fins, save vulnerable species from extinction, defend core ocean conservation laws, and deter illegal fishing and increase transparency.

 Lowell has dedicated her 20-plus year career to conservation issues, working in various organizations and capacities including coordinating national coalitions, organizing and engaging communities, advocating for environmental causes and directing national campaigns.
 Working to help protect and restore the oceans since joining Oceana in 2005, Lowell most recently served as a senior campaign director for illegal fishing and seafood fraud, where she oversaw dedicated scientists, communications specialists, legal experts, campaigners and advocates to ensure that fish sold in the U.S. is safe, legally caught and honestly labeled.